Cyberfaour/Java/README.md

 # Java
-contains all the programs I have done during my computer engineering years in Java
+contains all the programs I have done in Javas. this repo will contain everything from intro to programming to OOP to data structures and algos.